ericvanderlinden/evdl/setupgit.md

 Pin MINGW64 to taskbar.
 The MINGW64 Bash starts in P: (Your personal directory in Huygens infrastructure).

-type: cd Documents [enter]  (The directory in P: that hold your documents)
+type: cd Documents [enter]  (The directory in P: that hold your documents).
 type: mkdir yourDirName [enter]  (Create a directory that will hold your git dir.)
 type: cd yourDirName [enter]
---

 -> in CMD type: conda install -c conda-forge jupyterlab [enter]
 -> [y/n] type y